Meagan Capers

 I incorporate DBT skills training—particularly emotion regulation, distress tolerance, and interpersonal effectiveness—into both individual and group sessions.
 DBT is especially useful when working with clients who experience intense emotions, trauma, or relational instability.
 I’ve found it effective with neurodivergent clients and those recovering from codependency or emotional dysregulation.

 Mindfulness is woven throughout my practice, whether through grounding exercises, breathwork, or present-moment awareness strategies.
 I use mindfulness-based interventions to help clients manage anxiety, cultivate self-compassion, and reconnect with their bodies.
-It’s particularly effective when paired with ACT or DBT for clients managing chronic stress or burnout.
+Somatic therapy complements this approach by integrating body-based awareness and gentle movement, allowing clients to release stored tension and deepen the mind-body connection.
+These practices are particularly effective when paired with ACT or DBT for clients managing chronic stress, trauma, or burnout.